🦊 How do I get rid of "Extension (B...t Startpage)" on Firefox?

 ...but there's a way?

-file.
-It's essentially a CSS stylesheet you can create that has access to the entire UI of Firefox.
+you can create that can style the entire UI of Firefox.

-🔎 Is there a way to automatically focus on Bonjourr's searchbar?
+#identity-box.extensionPage:has(label[value*="Bonjourr"]) { display: none !important;}🔎 Is there a way to automatically focus on Bonjourr's searchbar?

 The default behaviour of most browsers is to focus on their native searchbar whenever you open a new tab.
 Even if you have Bonjourr's searchbar enabled, you'll quickly notice that this behaviour doesn't change, which means you have to manually click on Bonjourr's searchbar every time if you want to use it.

-We understand this isn't ideal — however, there currently is no way to change this behaviour.
+We understand this isn't ideal, however, there currently is no way to change this behaviour.

 The idea is that since this is native to the browser and happens "outside" of Bonjourr, it occurs before Bonjourr has even loaded, which implies we don't have control over it and can't override it in any way.
 Some other extensions, like New Tab Override, get around this problem by asking for additional permissions, which we might do as an optional feature in the future.